mnavarrocarter/php-fetch/README.md

 - The server took too long to produce a response (timeout)
 - The SSL handshake failed (non trusted certificate)

-A `MNC\Http\ProtocolError` occurs when a connection could be established, and the a response was produced by the server, but this response was an error according to the HTTP protocol specification (a status code in the 400 or 500 range).
+A `MNC\Http\ProtocolError` occurs when a connection could be established, and a response was produced by the server, but this response was an error according to the HTTP protocol specification (a status code in the 400 or 500 range).
 This exception contains the `MNC\Http\Response` object that the server produced.

 The distinction between these two kind of errors is really important since